MicrosoftDocs/customer-voice/cv-docs/create-survey.md

     1. Select **Upload**.

-    2. Find the image, and then upload it.
+    2. Find and select the image by using your file browser, and then upload it.

 5. To add a video, select **Video**.